 - From your Shopify admin, go to Settings > Payment providers.

-- Enter the requested information about your store and your banking details, and then click Save.
+- Then, enter the requested information about your store and your banking details, and then click Save.

 Note: Shopify Payments is available only to stores in certain countries.
 See here for the list of supported countries.